 - mitigates fungal inflammation

 - in combination with other cannabinoids (THC, CBD in CBG), it can effectively deal with tumors and their emergence,

-Cannabichromene (CBC) is a special cannabinoid, since it does not only relate to cannabinoid receptors that take care of a balanced endocannobinoid system, but also to some other receptors.
+Cannabichromene (CBC) is a special cannabinoid, since it does not only relate to cannabinoid receptors that take care of a balanced endocannabinoid system, but also to some other receptors.

 THCV is a homologue of THC and it has similar chemical structure.
-It is said that in small quantities THCV acts as an THC cannabinoid antagonist (it reduces it’s effects), but in bigger quantities acts as an THC cannabinoid agonist (it encourages it’s effects).
-Because of lack of studies, it is hard to say if THCV is a psychoactive or non-psychoactive cannabinoid.
+It is said that in small quantities THCV acts as a THC cannabinoid antagonist (it reduces its effects), but in bigger quantities acts as a THC cannabinoid agonist (it encourages its effects).
+Because there is a lack of studies, it is hard to say if THCV is a psychoactive or non-psychoactive cannabinoid.
 Even though, we know some benefits of Tetrahydrocannabivarin:

 - It has the ability to regulate blood sugar level,